javers/javers.github.io/sponsorship.md

 ## One-time Donations

-Make one-time donation.
+Make a one-time donation.
 Your donation will be listed on the JaVers [Open Collective](https://opencollective.com/javers) page.

 <br/>